aurelia/aurelia.github.io-old/_harp/get-started.md

 Let's start with the script tags.
 First we have _system.js_.
 This is our module loader.
 It's what loads the Aurelia library as well as your own code.
 Next we have _config.js_.
 This contains configuration for the loader.
 It's generated automatically whenever you execute a jspm command. jspm is our recommended client-side package manager.
 It provides an amazing developer experience by integrating client-side package management with an ES6 compliant module loader.

 >**Note:** The Aurelia Framework isn't tied to jspm or SystemJS.
-You can implement your own loader and handle package management any way you want.
-However we do think jspm/SystemJS is the best ES6-oriented solution today and it's our recommended approach, so our default bootstrapper provides this behavior for you.
-More options will be available soon.
+We also support require-style APIs like RequireJS and Dojo Loader out of the box.
+Also, you can implement your own loader and handle package management any way you want.
+However we do think jspm/SystemJS is the best ES6-oriented solution today and it's our recommended approach.

 Once we have our module loader and its configuration, we set the `baseUrl` to point to the location of our compiled code.
-Then we just load the `aurelia-bootstrapper` module with a call to `System.import`.
+Then we just load the `aurelia-bootstrapper` module with a call to `System.import`, being sure to catch any errors that might happen at startup and bind those to the console.

 When the bootstrapper loads it inspects the HTML document for _aurelia_ attributes.
 In this case it will find that the body has an `aurelia-app` attribute.
-This tells the bootstrapper to load our _app_ view-model and its view and then compose them as an Aurelia application in the DOM.
+This tells the bootstrapper to load our _app_ view-model and its view, conventionally located in _app.js_ and _app.html_ and then compose them as an Aurelia application in the DOM.

 Wait a minute....we don't have an _app_ view-model or view.
 Ummm...WHAT NOW!?